 Kneading dough by hand is the easiest way to control the bread's consistency.
 While there are several techniques to hand kneading, all of them involve folding and stretching the dough repeatedly.

 Kneading a basic bread dough by hand takes about 10 minutes to form adequate gluten.
 Slowly adding flour to the dough as it is kneaded prevents sticking—but don't add too much.
-An excess of flour can create stiff, dry dough.
+An excess of flour can create a stiff, dry dough.
 A perfectly kneaded dough springs back when poked with your finger and will feel soft and silky in texture.

-Dough can also be kneaded by using a bread machine, a stand mixer, or (for smaller loaves) a food processor equipped with a dough hook attachment.
+The dough can also be kneaded by using a bread machine, a stand mixer, or (for smaller loaves) a food processor equipped with a dough hook attachment.
 Bread machines are also completely automated, making them almost fool-proof.
 But don't take automating the process for granted—it's easy to over-knead the dough in a mixer and kneading with a stand mixer, for instance, is much faster than kneading by hand.

 For best results, knead dough on low for three minutes until it cleans the side of the bowl.
 Then, continue kneading for three to four more minutes until the dough forms a ball.
-Kneading in any automated mixer should not take more than eight minutes total.
+Kneading in any automated mixer should not take more than eight minutes in total.

 If you peter out and don't knead your dough enough by hand, or if you don't allow it enough time in your mixer, the dough will lack strength.
 It is a tell-tale sign of not enough kneading if your bread dough cannot hold its shape or acts listless and fails to inflate.
 Instead of rising, the dough will spread out flat.
 The dough may even fall back onto itself and collapse as the gases produced by the yeast escapes.
 Once baked, an under-kneaded bread loaf will be flat and dense in texture.